HL7/cql/input/pages/02-authorsguide.md

 concept "Type B Hepatitis": { "Hepatitis Type B (SNOMED)", "Hepatitis Type B (ICD-10)" } display 'Type B Hepatitis'
 ```

-The above declaration can be referenced directly or within a <<filtering-with-terminology,retrieve expression>>.
+The above declaration can be referenced directly or within a [retrieve expression](#filtering-with-terminology).

 A syntax diagram of a <span class="id">Concept</span> declaration can be seen [here](19-l-cqlsyntaxdiagrams.html#conceptDefinition).